What is TFM-Explorer?

 - scans sequences for detecting all potential transcription factor binding sites, using weight matrices from JASPAR or TRANSFAC (disclaimer)

-- extracts significant clusters (region of the input sequences associated with a factor) by calculated a score function
+- extracts significant clusters (region of the input sequences associated with a factor) by calculating a score function.

 >Human target genes NM_000040 NM_000043 NM_000073 NM_000074 NM_000118 NM_000201 NM_000367 ...scanned from 2000bp upstream the transcription start site (TSS) until the TSS